stanfordpython/python-assignments/assign0/README.md

 ## Extensions
 > Extensions on Assignment 0?
 If you insist.

-This section of an assignment handout gives a few of our suggestions if you're looking for ways to go above and beyond the requirements of the assignment.
-At no point are you required to implement an extension - although they sometimes provide interesting challenges or alternative approaches to problem-solving.
+This section of an assignment handout usually gives a few of our suggestions if you're looking for ways to go above and beyond the requirements of the assignment.
+At no point are you ever required to implement an extension - although they sometimes provide interesting challenges or alternative approaches to problem-solving.

 In general, when you submit an extension to an assignment, add `-ext` to the end of the filename.
 In this case, if you want to submit an extension, you should submit both an unmodified `coconuts.py` file that implements the unextended assignment and a `coconuts-ext.py` file that implements your extension.
 Extension programs should also contain a module-level comment explaining what the extended assignment does differently.